Skip to main content

 As such, two dominating themes within this era were angsty rebellion and resigned cynicism.
 The world was broken, and all anyone could do about it was write lsd-induced songs about how the world would always be broken.
 This was the era that gave us Bonnie and Clyde, a film that celebrates two kids who decide to start robbing banks because they’re just that bored.

-In addition to, or perhaps because of, these cultural conversations, Hollywood saw the dissipation of the Hays Code, a sort of precursor to the modern MPAA rating system that dictated what could or couldn’t be presented onscreen.
+This was also a time when Hollywood saw the dissipation of the Hays Code, a sort of precursor to the modern MPAA rating system that dictated what could or couldn’t be presented onscreen.
 (For more on the Hays Code, see my essay on From Here to Eternity.)
 By the 1960s, the Hays Code was on its way out, and so filmmakers were having fun experimenting with all kinds of tools they weren’t allowed to use before.

 Where does The Graduate fit into this conversation?